 "There's no need to be embarrassed about it, Sherlock."

 John shrugged.
 Well, fair enough.
-It wasn't an issue that had ever really applied to him.
-He hadn't been a virgin since the age of fifteen... a long time ago.
+He hadn't been a virgin since he'd been fifteen.
 If he was honest, he didn't think he knew any other men Sherlock's age who were virgins - but then, he'd never gone around asking.
 He sat down on the bed.
 "Hey, listen," he said, poking Sherlock's shoulder to get his attention.
 "Do you remember the conversation we had the night I moved in here?"

 "About the shooting?"